alexanderpanchenko/stc/README.md

 **Recompilation**

 On Ubuntu 11.10 or higher install (in addition to the packages indicated above)

 1. sudo apt-get install libc6-dev-i386

 2. sudo apt-get install g++-multilib

+3. go to release-library to build library

+4. go to release-client to build client